20 Vital Do’s and Don’ts to Help You Survive Morocco

 17. Don’t text while driving

-If you rent a car be aware that people dart out into the streets and do not use the crosswalks, so pay attention when driving.
-Rent from a reputable company, like Avis.
+If you rent a car in Morocco be aware that people dart out into the streets and do not use the crosswalks, so pay attention when driving.
+Rent from a reputable company, like Discover Cars.

 18. Don’t drink the tap water